 Many times, my trip planning will revolve around a specific flight I want to try; for me, the journey is just as important as the destination.
 For our honeymoon, everything I was planning revolved around one central priority: flying the new Singapore Suites.

-SQ Suites had been on my luxury travel bucket list since its original debut in 2012 when it made noise for the ability to turn two conjoining suites into a double bed suite, but it had taken so long for me to figure out an itinerary in which I could include it that Singapore announced an entirely redesigned product in 2017.
+SQ Suites had been on my luxury travel bucket list since its original debut in 2012 when it made noise for the ability to turn two conjoining suites into a double bed suite.
+However, it had taken so long for me to figure out an itinerary in which I could include it that Singapore announced an entirely redesigned product in 2017, flying for the first time in December of the same year – just months before I started planning our Summer 2018 honeymoon.
 The redesign was so incredible that I was going to stop at nothing to fly it!

 Unfortunately, the routes and flights serviced by this product are very limited; at the time I booked, it was only flying between Singapore (SIN) and Sydney (SYD) and only available at the standard award level (I’ll cover that in more detail on another post).